nvim-zh/colorful-winsep.nvim/README.md

 ## Highlights
 The highlight's name is `ColorfulWinSep`.
 You can change it using nvim's builtin function or changing the plugin's configuration

 If you want to change it through plugin's setup function, you can pass a string or function to the `highlight` field.
 When you pass a string, it will work as the fg, and the bg will be set up the same as "Normal" highlight group's bg automatically (see `:h hl-Normal`).
-When you pass a function, the function will be called when the plugin runs and every time the colorscheme is changed.
+When you pass a function, the function will be called when the plugin runs and every time the color scheme is changed.

 By default, the configuration's `highlight` field is `nil`.
 This means the plugin will do nothing if you set the highlight group before it loads.
 Otherwise, the highlight is set to `#957CC6`.
-This is useful if you use your colorscheme plugin (like catppuccin) to control highlights.
+This is useful if you use your color scheme plugin (like catppuccin) to control highlights.

 ## License